How to Add Social Media Icons to an Email Signature

 Two-factor authentication is like adding a second, high-tech deadbolt to that door.
 Even if someone gets your password (the first "factor"), they can't get inside without the second "factor" - a unique, temporary code generated on a device only you possess.
 After entering your password, Instagram will prompt you for this code, effectively stopping a hacker in their tracks.

-For entrepreneurs, creators, and social media managers, an Instagram account isn't just a collection of pictures, it's a valuable business asset.
+For entrepreneurs, creators, and social media managers, an Instagram account isn't just a collection of pictures - it's a valuable business asset.
 It represents thousands of hours of content creation, community building, and customer engagement.
 Imagine waking up one morning to find yourself locked out, your profile picture changed, your bio rewritten with a crypto scam, and spammy links being sent to all of your loyal followers.
 The damage to your reputation and business could be catastrophic.
 This isn't just a remote possibility, it happens every single day to people who neglect this one basic security measure.

 This is the gold standard for 2FA security and the method we strongly advise everyone to use.
 An authentication app, such as Google Authenticator, Authy, or Microsoft Authenticator, is a free application you install on your smartphone.
 When you link it to your Instagram account, it generates a fresh 6-digit code every 30-60 seconds.

 This is probably the most common and familiar method of 2FA.
 When you choose this option, Instagram will send you a text message containing your temporary login code whenever a new login is attempted.
-It's incredibly convenient and straightforward to set up, which is why so many people use it.
+It's incredibly convenient and straightforward to set up, which is why many people use it.

 Our take: Use SMS if, for some reason, you can't or won't use an authentication app.
 It is a thousand times better than having no 2FA at all, but it is the less secure option of the bunch.

-As the third option bridging the gap, Instagram allows you to receive your 2FA codes directly through WhatsApp.
+As a third option bridging the gap, Instagram allows you to receive your 2FA codes directly through WhatsApp.
 Functionally, it's very similar to the SMS method, but the code is delivered as a WhatsApp message instead of a standard text.

 Ready to lock down your account?
 The process only takes a couple of minutes.
 Just follow these steps.